The Magazine at Serpentine Gallery: West London’s most stylish brunch

 Whereas the scrambled eggs – admittedly very enjoyable – are a dish you could simply cook at home with no skills required, the tartare showcases fine techniques and pairings for a brunch menu.

-Simplicity and freshness drive the flavour combinations throughout the courses; for mains Grilled Middle White Pork Belly, Hispi Cabbage and Rainbow Chard does not stand out as memorable but in terms of comfort food it’s quite fulfilling; the 32-Day Dry-Aged Rib Eye is a quality choice, even though its cut is too thin to fully appreciate the texture.
+Simplicity and freshness drive the flavour combinations throughout the courses: for mains Grilled Middle White Pork Belly, Hispi Cabbage and Rainbow Chard does not stand out as memorable, but in terms of comfort food it’s quite fulfilling; and the 32-Day Dry-Aged Rib Eye is a quality choice even though its cut is too thin to fully appreciate the texture.

-Steak-and-fries lovers will be disappointed by the lack of chips but there are healthier options that fit better with this menu: New Potatoes, Wholegrain Mustard and Mint and Avocado, Piquillo Peppers and Smoked Yoghurt.
+Lovers of the steak-and-fries combo will be disappointed by the lack of chips, but there are healthier options that fit better with this menu: New Potatoes, Wholegrain Mustard and Mint and Avocado, Piquillo Peppers and Smoked Yoghurt.

-The wine list is relatively extensive for a restaurant that doesn’t have dinner service, with important bottles of champagne – a beautiful Perrier-Jouët Belle Epoque Rosé 2004 – and even a Jura wine, a favourite for connoisseurs.
-Sadly, the red wines page aims at pleasing the rich costumer with bottles from Bordeaux rather than the more sophisticated Burgundy.
-We have Jean Rijckaert’s Cotes du Jura Les Sarres Savagnin 2007 and Domaine Fouassier’s Les Grands Champs Sancerre 2012 for the starters; Johnson Estate’s Pinot Noir Satellite 2012 and Castello Banfi’s Rosso di Montalcino 2013 for the mains.
+The wine list is relatively extensive for a restaurant that doesn’t have dinner service, with impressive bottles of champagne – a beautiful Perrier-Jouët Belle Epoque Rosé 2004 – and even a Jura wine, a favourite for connoisseurs.
+Sadly, the red wines page aims at pleasing the rich costumer, with bottles from Bordeaux rather than the more sophisticated Burgundy.
+We have Jean Rijckaert’s Cotes du Jura Les Sarres Savagnin 2007 and Domaine Fouassier’s Les Grands Champs Sancerre 2012 with the starters; Johnson Estate’s Pinot Noir Satellite 2012 and Castello Banfi’s Rosso di Montalcino 2013 with the mains.

-The desserts selection reflects the spirit of the cuisine: there’s fruit in every course and no chocolate.
+The dessert selection reflects the spirit of the cuisine: there’s fruit in every course and no chocolate.
 The selection we have comprises English Strawberry, Pistachio and Vanilla; Grilled Pineapple, Coconut and Hazelnut; and Lemon Thyme Infused Panna Cotta and Peach.
-The coffee is roasted by Caravan in King’s Cross, it’s a little too long for an espresso but it’s simply exquisite.
+The coffee is roasted by Caravan in King’s Cross; though it’s a little too long for an espresso, it’s simply exquisite.

-The Magazine is one of London’s most serious competitors in the brunches scene; with a unique setting and its perfect position in the heart of Hyde Park, just above the Serpentine Bridge, it also benefits from the cultural edge that the adjoined gallery gives to it.★★★★★Food ▮▮▮▮▮▮▮▮▮▮Drinks ▮▮▮▮▮▮▮▮▮▮Service ▮▮▮▮▮▮▮▮▮▮
+The Magazine is one of London’s most serious competitors in the brunch scene; with a unique setting and its perfect position in the heart of Hyde Park, just above the Serpentine Bridge, it also benefits from the cultural edge bestowed upon it by the adjoining gallery.★★★★★Food ▮▮▮▮▮▮▮▮▮▮Drinks ▮▮▮▮▮▮▮▮▮▮Service ▮▮▮▮▮▮▮▮▮▮

 Filippo L’Astorina, the Editor